andrewgilliland/andrewgilliland.github.io/src/articles/creating-a-web-server.md

 date: "2020-01-13"
 ---

-In this article I'm going to explain building a basic web server in Node.js.
+In this article I'm going to explain how to build a simple web server in Node.js.
 First, you are going to need to have Node installed on your computer.
 Link <a href="https://nodejs.org/en/" class="font-sans text-magenta-500 font-semibold hover:underline">here</a> if you do not.
 You will also need a text editor as well.
 I highly recommend <a href="https://code.visualstudio.com/" class="font-sans text-magenta-500 font-semibold hover:underline">VS Code</a>.

 <div class="mt-4">

 Let's get started.
-Create an index.js file in your directory.
+Create an index.js file in your project directory.
 Then include the node 'http' module.

 </div>